ah-superstruct/engineering-projects/README.md

 When first created, the PR should:

+- have its branch named after its project in `camelCase`
 - have its name be the same name as the issue it addresses.
   - ex. `00001 ProjectName`
   - Note that `00001 === Issue Number` <-(Padded to 5 integers) & `ProjectName === Issue Name`
 - have 'closes: $issue' in its desccription.
   - ex. closes: #1

 ### **Step 3**